 Focuses on building relationships between African-American alumni and students by providing a forum for students, aiding in the University’s recruitment efforts and building goodwill between the University and alumni.

 Mercer Society Senior Alumni Chapter

 Plans programming and initiatives to engage alumni ages 65+ with the University, each other and the community.

 Trivia Night Committee

-Help plan the Alumni Association's Trivia Night held in February.
+Help plan our alumni Trivia Night held in February.